Tyrrrz/CliFx/Readme.md

 }
 ```

-The user can access other commands by specifying the name before any other arguments, e.g. `myapp.exe cmd1 arg1 -p 42`.
+There is no limit to the number of commands or the level of their nesting.
+Once configured, the user can execute a specific command by typing its name before any other arguments, e.g. `myapp.exe cmd1 arg1 -p 42`.

-In a multi-command application you may also choose to not have a default command, in which case executing your application without any arguments will just show the help text.

 Requesting help on the application above will show: